 Early Trauma and Abuse

 Sexual Addiction Symptoms

 NO TWO PEOPLE ARE ALIKE.
-SO WHY SHOULD ALL TREATMENT BE EXACTLY THE SAME?
+SO WHY SHOULD ALL SEX ADDICTION TREATMENT BE EXACTLY THE SAME?

 We believe that since no two people are the same, no two treatments should be the same either.
 Carefully celected evidence-based treatment methods must be utilized in order to utilize what works in the treatment of addiction issues.